 Our flexible three-year program is comprised of clinical training in year one, research training in year two, and the third year of training in which the focus is determined by individual needs and career goals.
 For qualified candidates, a four-year track incorporating formal degree training in clinical research or public health is also offered.

 The goal of the Gastroenterology Fellowship Program at the University of Virginia Health System is to develop trainees who will become future leaders in academic and clinical gastroenterology.

 Because all fellows do not have the same career goals, our program is flexible and designed to meet individual needs.
 Trainees should be eligible for examination by the American Board of Internal Medicine before beginning the fellowship.

 There are two general categories within the training program:

 Clinician Educator Track (3 years)

-12-month core of clinical training during the first year is followed by 6-12 months of training devoted to laboratory or clinical research projects.
-The third year is tailored to the Fellow’s needs, based on evolving career goals, and can emphasize hepatology, biliary or therapeutic endoscopy, or nutrition.
+The 12-month core of clinical training during the first year is followed by 6-12 months of training devoted to laboratory or clinical research projects.
+The third-year is tailored to the Fellow’s needs, based on evolving career goals, and can emphasize hepatology, biliary or therapeutic endoscopy, or nutrition.

 Clinical Research Track (4 years)